ipfs/ipfs-docs/docs/how-to/configure-node.md

 ## `Pubsub`

 Pubsub allows you to publish and subscribe to messages on a given topic.
-To enable it, use the `--enable-pubsub-experiment` flag to the daemon.
+To enable it, use the `--enable-pubsub-experiment` flag.

 ```shell
 ipfs pubsub --enable-pubsub-experiment